Rods

 Tenkara Action Index

 Unfortunately, the rating system is of little use to rod buyers.
-Not all tenkara rod manufacturers use it, and among those that do there is no standard so a 7:3 rod from one manufacturer can be very, very different from a 7:3 produced by another manufacturer.
+Not all tenkara rod manufacturers use it, and among those that do there is no industry standard, so a 7:3 rod from one manufacturer can be very, very different from a 7:3 from another manufacturer.
+Even within the same manufacturer's rods, there can be a huge difference.
+For example, a Nissin Air Stage Fujiryu 6:4 360 feels nothing like a Nissin Zerosum 6:4 360.
 It is a guideline at best.
 I have tried to further the discussion of tenkara rod ratings with the Common Cents Database and my "What is a 7:3?" essay.

 Other Tenkara Rod Essays